Spania GTA Spano: Exterior features

 The GTA Spano features a specially designed panoramic moonroof whose opacity can be controlled from inside the cabin.
 The driver can also control the car's active rear wing to adjust the level of downforce produced at speed.

 Powertrains and performance

-In popular culture
+In media

-The GTA Spano was featured in the 2014 film Need For Speed.
+The GTA Spano was featured in the 2014 film Need for Speed.

+The GTA Spano was featured in the television series Ballers season 2, episode 7.